rmuchall/meta-validator/README.md

 ![npm bundle size](https://img.shields.io/bundlephobia/minzip/meta-validator)
 ![npm](https://img.shields.io/npm/v/meta-validator)
 ## What is meta-validator?
 meta-validator is a lightweight ([3k gzipped](https://bundlephobia.com/package/meta-validator)), [tree-shakable](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking), zero dependency validation library that uses [TypeScript decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) to define validation rules on your classes.
-It is isomorphic and can be used in NodeJs or in a browser.<br/>
+It is isomorphic and can be used with NodeJs or in a browser.<br/>

 ## Installation
 Install the [meta-validator package](https://www.npmjs.com/package/meta-validator) from npm. <br/>